hackbinghamton/CloudComputingWorkshop/EC2/SpinningUpAndShuttingDown.md

 ### Step 1: Choosing an AMI
 AMI stands for Amazon Machine Image.
 This might sound intimidating, but it's essentially just a template for what kind of server you want to start.
 The AMI you choose will determine what OS and software will be installed on your server when it boots up.

-**Note**: If you want to make sure you stay within the free tier of AWS when starting an EC2 instance, make sure you check the Free Tier Only box on the left side of the screen.
+**Note:** If you want to make sure you stay within the free tier of AWS when starting an EC2 instance, **make sure you check the Free Tier Only box** on the left side of the screen.

 - **Select the AMI at the top of the list: Amazon Linux 2 AMI (HVM), SSD Volume Type, 64-bit.**